Configuring a vCenter Single Sign-On Identity Source using LDAP with SSL (LDAPS)

 • If an existing identity source exists with the same domain, that identity source will have to be removed before configuring an LDAPS identity source.

-• If you are updating or replacing the SSL certificate the identity source will need to be removed & re-added.
+• If updating or replacing the SSL certificate, the identity source must be removed and re-added.

-• If the "Username" used during adding Identity Source gets locked/disabled/password expired; then the AD user login's to vCenter would fail.
-You have to redo the task and update the AD username and password again.
+• If the "Username" used during the addition of the Identity Source becomes locked, disabled, or has an expired password, AD user logins to vCenter will fail.
+The task must be redone, and the AD username and password should be updated.

 • Ensure the account being used to add the identity source is not in a restricted AD group, such as the Protected Users group .